bitpay/whmcs-plugin/README.md

 ## Troubleshooting

-0. Sometimes a download can become corrupted for various reasons.
-However, you can verify that the release package you downloaded is correct by checking the md5 checksum "fingerprint" of your download against the md5 checksum value shown on the Releases page.
-Even the smallest change in the downloaded release package will cause a different value to be shown!
-  * If you are using Windows, you can download a checksum verifier tool and instructions directly from Microsoft here: http://www.microsoft.com/en-us/download/details.aspx?id=11533
-  * If you are using Linux or OS X, you already have the software installed on your system.
-    * On Linux systems use the md5sum program.
-For example:
-      * md5sum filename
-    * On OS X use the md5 program.
-For example:
-      * md5 filename
-1. Ensure a valid SSL certificate is installed on your server.
+0. Ensure a valid SSL certificate is installed on your server.
 Also ensure your root CA cert is updated.
 If your CA cert is not current, you will see curl SSL verification errors.
-2. Verify that your web server is not blocking POSTs from servers it may not recognize.
+1. Verify that your web server is not blocking POSTs from servers it may not recognize.
 Double check this on your firewall as well, if one is being used.
-3. Check the version of this plugin against the official plugin repository to ensure you are using the latest version.
+2. Check the version of this plugin against the official plugin repository to ensure you are using the latest version.
 Your issue might have been addressed in a newer version!
 See the [Releases](https://github.com/bitpay/whmcs-plugin/releases/latest) page for the latest.
-4. If all else fails, contact us using one of the methods described in the Support section above.
+3. If all else fails, contact us using one of the methods described in the Support section above.

 **TIP**: When contacting support it will help us is you provide:

 * WHMCS and BitPay Plugin Version
-* Other plugins you have installed
-  * Some plugins do not play nice
-* Configuration settings for the plugin (Most merchants take screen grabs)
 * Any log files that will help
-  * Web server error logs
+  * WHMCS logs and Web server error logs
 * Screen grabs of error message if applicable.

 ## Contribute